44th Medical Brigade: Materiel

-Patient Care and Evacuation
+Patient care and evacuation

 Brigade personnel are continuously involved in all areas of patient care through special programs mentioned in the Training section.

-Both air and ground evacuation support of the First U.S. Army/Military District of Washington area of operations was provided by units of the 44th Medical Brigade.
+Both air and ground evacuation support of the First US Army/Military District of Washington area of operations was provided by units of the 44th Medical Brigade.
 Evacuation missions were performed in support of training and contingency operations.

-Assistance Provided Civilian Authorities
+Assistance provided civilian authorities

 Elements of the 44th Medical Brigade provided medical and related support during the May 1971 demonstrations in Washington, D.C.
 Brigade personnel and equipment, configured as an ambulance company and provisional truck company, operated under the control of the Commanding General, Military District of Washington.

-Brigade Area
+Brigade area

 The brigade area was located in the 2400 area of Fort Meade.
 This area was bounded on the North by LLewellyn Avenue and on the West by Kimbrough Army Hospital.
 Occupying facilities constructed for World War II, none of the buildings remain, and 2022 Google Earth imagery shows the area occupied by parking lots and outbuildings supporting the Kimbrough Army Health Clinic, or returned to native vegetation.

 1972

-The 591st Medical Company (Ambulance) and the 414th Medical Detachment were both inactivated in June, 1972.
+The 591st Medical Company (Ambulance) and the 414th Medical Detachment were both inactivated in June 1972.

 On 23 June 1972, Hurricane Agnes struck a five-state area causing disaster of major proportions.
 Fort Meade was called upon to assist in a multitude of areas ranging from Search and Rescue operations to reconstruction of lines and communications in the stricken areas.
 The maximum troop strength committed was 286 personnel, the majority of which came from the 76th Engineer Battalion.
 Elements of the 1st Squadron, 6th Armored Cavalry, 42d Transportation Battalion, 44th Medical Brigade, and 519th Military Police Battalion were also deployed to assist civil authorities.